mosalut/dsysbdocument/paper.md

 ## 0. Conventions
-- This book mentions references to __bitcoin__ or some other cryptocurrencies.
+- This paper mentions references to __bitcoin__ or some other cryptocurrencies.
 Direct jump links are provided without repetition.
 - The smallest unit in this book remains consistent with __bitcoin__ (__satoshi__).
-- All "transactions" or "tx" in this book refer to operations, not financial trades.

 ## 1. Introduction
 __DSYSB__ (_Decentralized System Blockchain_) is a decentralized cryptocurrency system based on blockchain.
 It is similar to __bitcoin__ and also uses __Ethereum__’s account model. __DSYSB__ centers around decentralized asset operations.
 Fungible assets can be seen as currencies, and a currency with a total supply of 1 can be considered an asset (like an _NFT_).